chaig15/tempo-demo/DESIGN.md

 **Key decisions:**
 - User transfers to treasury first, then we burn
 - We verify the transfer on-chain before burning
+- **Late DB record**: Transaction only created after user signs (not on "Continue")—avoids orphaned records from abandoned flows
 - Payout is **simulated** for demo (marked as "processing")
 - Real Connect integration would create a Stripe Transfer to user's connected account